 2.Where the error is

-3.What kind of error it is Student-Student Correction: Other students may help correct each other but not if it is uncomfortable for student being corrected.
+3.What kind of error it is Student-Student Correction: Other students may help correct each other but not if it is uncomfortable for student being correcte.

 WHAT SHOULD THE TEACHER CORRECT?
+Occasions relevant to correct:

 1.Mistake is with language point we are teaching?